AcademySoftwareFoundation/OpenImageIO/INSTALL.md

      * **ffmpeg >= 3.0** (tested through 4.4)
  * If you want support for jpeg 2000 images:
      * **OpenJpeg >= 2.0** (tested through 2.4)
- * If you want support for Field3D files:
-     * Field3D (tested through 1.7.3)
  * If you want support for OpenVDB files:
      * OpenVDB >= 5.0 (tested through 8.1) and Intel TBB >= 2018 (tested
        through 2021)